fullmetalfenix/top-npm-packages/README.md

 3 - Lodash: utility library that is usefull for working with data / objects - example is with filter for all objects but could do find for first etc. [here](https://lodash.com/docs/4.17.15)

 4 - Cloudinary: Signed up for developer free tier - claims to be able to resize / manipulate images in JS - tried it and it really works! says it can do face detection and all sorts of stuff - I might try this out in the future but as is pretty impressive and would be super helpfull on a react mobile site.

+5 - Axios: This I have used before though I usually use node-fetch - very easy syntax and usefull for backend and frontend - converts to json automatically.
+Alos supposed to have a very usefull progress bar module associated with it but I haven't tried it